-This study suggests management at a high-volume CDH center, with a protocolized approach to care, aggressive early intervention with and early repair on ECMO has the potential to improve outcomes for this high-risk subset of CDH infants.
+This study suggests management at a high-volume CDH center, with a protocolized approach to care, aggressive early intervention and early repair on ECMO has the potential to improve outcomes for this high-risk subset of CDH infants.
 These findings raise concern about recommendations for widespread implementation of FETO for this group of patients.

 While the sample size was small and the patients were not randomized, the 69% survival rate despite CDH severity suggests aggressive intervention at a high-volume ECMO and CDH center could exceed the 15% to 24% prior published survival rate in for this population.

-Conclusion: Aggressive intervention at high volume centers with protocols improves severe CDH survival
+Conclusion: Aggressive intervention at high-volume centers with protocols improves severe CDH survival

-Study authors conclude that survival for infants with severe CDH can be optimized with aggressive intervention in a high-volume center using protocolized approach to care.
+Study authors conclude that survival for infants with severe CDH can be optimized with aggressive intervention in a high-volume center using a protocolized approach to care.
 They caution against the widespread implementation of FETO in ECMO centers until more comparative studies can be done.